LAMBDA-UK/LAMBDA-UK/README.md

-- 👋 Hi, we’re @LAMBDA-UK
+- 👋 Hi, we’re LAMBDA
 -  👀 We make software, websites, games, and whatever else intrests us
 - 🌱 Our main project right now is RAT
 - 💞️ Contact us if you have any questiosn or want to help
 - 📫 our email is drewsdodger2.lambda@gmail.com